(31)

 WEIGHT

-My Store's Oriental Beauty Oolong Tea leaves are displayed in a circular pattern on a white background, showcasing their loose and refined appearance.
+Oriental Beauty Oolong Tea dry leaves arranged in a round pile on a white background.

 $24.90